 - Delivered electronically through Parchment (www.Parchment.com).
 When ordering transcripts, select “electronic delivery” and direct them to be delivered to firstname.lastname@example.org.

 - Transcripts may also be emailed by the student’s high school college counselor, principal or vice principal to the Foundation at Support@Maxwell.org

 - The Foundation will upload and attach transcripts to the student’s application as they are received.

-- Uploaded transcripts will be viewable under the “My Dashboard” tab in your account.
+- Uploaded transcripts will be viewable under the “My Application” tab in your account.

 - SAT/ACT Score Report

 SAT/ACT scores must be verified by providing The Foundation with a score report.
 Choose one of the following delivery methods: (screenshots are not accepted)

 - Reported directly on the student’s official high school transcripts by a school staff member

 - Delivered to the Foundation directly by the College Board or ACT.
 When ordering score reports, please select “electronic delivery”.
 Paper reports may not be delivered before the deadline.